Different Types of Mass Spec Instruments

 Gas Chromatography-Mass Spectrometry

-Used for detecting, sorting, and quantifying the chemical components of the sample, GCMS pulls from both gas chromatography and mass spectrometry to make discoveries.
-This method is used when components will not degrade due to heat exposure.
+For the detection, sorting, and quantifying the chemical components of the sample, GCMS pulls from both gas chromatography and mass spectrometry to make discoveries.
+This method comes to play when components won’t degrade due to heat exposure, and specially designed Mass Spec Instruments are often critical for these analyses.

-First, the sample is heated to initiate the separation of molecules.
-The sample molecules are then mixed with inert gas, like helium, and sent through a column.
-Next, the molecules emerge into the mass spectrometer where they are sorted and identified.
+First, heating the samples initiates the separation of molecules.
+The sample molecules are Then mixing the sample molecules with inert gas like helium rt gas, like helium, and sent through a column.
+Next, the molecules emerge into the mass spectrometer where they are sorted and identified—another situation where mass spec instruments are involved in research.

 • Criminal forensics